kumbulanit/t-sql/tech company/untitled/Module 3 - Writing SELECT Queries/Module3_Exercise_Answers.md

 WHERE e.IsActive = 1
 ORDER BY d.DepartmentName,
          CASE
-             WHEN e.Title LIKE '%Director%' THEN 1
+             WHEN e.JobTitle LIKE '%Director%' THEN 1
-             WHEN e.Title LIKE '%Manager%' THEN 2
+             WHEN e.JobTitle LIKE '%Manager%' THEN 2
-             WHEN e.Title LIKE '%Senior%' THEN 3
+             WHEN e.JobTitle LIKE '%Senior%' THEN 3
              ELSE 4
          END,
-         e.Title;
+         e.JobTitle;
 ```

 **Explanation**: Organizational analysis using window functions, hierarchy classification logic, and structural complexity assessment.